P.U.M.P.

 by Xcone

 P.U.M.P.
-(Prevent Unwanted Manual Pump-placement) adds a selection-tool with which you can select oil wells, and then plans the layout of pumpjacks and pipes for you.
+(Prevent Unwanted Manual Pump-placement) takes out the chore of making outposts.
+It's a selection tool with which you can select liquid resources (oil, sulfuric acid, etc.. ) and it then proceeds to plan the layout of pumpjacks and pipes for you.

 Utilities